avidito/swifind/doc/swipl_doc.md

 ```

 ### `PICK`
-`PICK` is command to tell `Catfish` what to collect/scrape from page and save it in its bucket.
+`PICK` is a command to tell `Catfish` what to collect/scrape from page and save it in its bucket.

 Rule:
 - must be called two arguments, `ID` and `PATH`.